ikakara/example-react5-navigation/README.md

 I'm ~1 month new into react-native development w/ Expo (and Amplify).
 This example will be limited to react5-navigation (minor Expo use of vector-icons).
 I do want to rant on "documentation."

 Learning a new **coding anything** (e.g. language, framework, etc) shouldn't take a month ... a weekend **MAX**!
 The naive examples that the "official documentation" provides needs to be linked to a graph of (non-trivial, more advanced, NAIVE++) CURRENT EXAMPLES.
-All one should need is an overiew, ONE NAIVE++ APPLICABLE (AND CURRENT) EXAMPLE, and some notes on "further learning" to be productive.
+All one should need (to be productive) is an overiew, ONE NAIVE++ APPLICABLE (AND CURRENT) EXAMPLE, and some notes on "further learning".

 Amplify is the worst (documented) by far - their "official documentation" is out of date.
 The main issue for learning React5 is wading through the endless examples meant for older versions of React ...
-I realize I just contributed to the endless... so if you're using React6 or more recent, then your search continues :(
+I realize I just contributed to the endless... so if you're not using React5, then your search continues :(

 ## ES6